SyrexMinus/MedicalMarkupAutoEvaluator/README.md

 # MedicalMarkupAutoEvaluator
 A solution for evaluating the quality of the markup of AI models on medical radiograms.

-Weights for models: https://drive.google.com/drive/folders/1o0vahEkKFOw3A060YHTTWaDf7nxRcWjy?usp=sharing (you need to put it to `/weights`)
+It uses ansemble of LGBM, CatBoost of features extracted by VGG-16 net, SVM, XGBoost models, which analyse features extracted from coordinates/sizes and pictures of markups.

 ## Requirements:
-- Python 3.6
+- Python 3.7
 - pip 19.2.3
 - Tensorflow library
 - pandas library